NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### New updates

 1. GDC updated public Mutation Annotation Format (MAF) files are now available.
 Updates include leveraging the MC3 variant filtering strategy.
-Detailed description of the new format can be found here.
+Detailed description of the new format can be found [here](Data/File_Formats/MAF_Format/).
-2. Protected MAFs are updated to include additional variant annotation information.
+2. Protected MAFs are updated to include additional variant annotation information
-3. Some MuTect2 VCFs updated to include dbSNP and COSMIC annotations.
+3. Some MuTect2 VCFs updated to include dbSNP and COSMIC annotations found in other VCFs

 ### Bugs Fixed Since Last Release